Defining Diversity and Why It Matters

 - Companies in the top quartile for gender diversity are 15% more likely to have financial returns above their respective national industry medians.

-This two-pronged approach of storytelling with data can help you prepare messaging that supports your focus on strategically improving diversity and inclusion at your company.
+This two-pronged approach of storytelling combined with data can help you prepare messaging that supports your focus on strategically improving diversity and inclusion at your company.
 Although getting investments from leadership might be easier said than done, it’s a great first step in the right direction.

 Build an Inclusive Culture from the Inside Out